-Although access to the shoreline is good, take care to avoid wild yellow parsnip when it’s in bloom, as contact can cause skin irritation.
+Although access to the shoreline is good, avoid wild yellow parsnip when in bloom, as contact can cause skin irritation.

 However, you’ll have success if you try dangling a worm under a bobber in the deeper pools along the stream.
 Or you can cast a lure in front of one of the series of bank hides.
 And just allow it to drift downstream to provoke some hit-and-run action.

 Glovers Creek is another one of Iowa’s ten best fishing locations for keen-fly fishermen who enjoy the challenge of trout fishing.
 There’s excellent shore fishing here, and access to the banks is straightforward.
 Also, there’s lots of camping, restrooms, and a picnic area.